marinalf/cnc-aks-build-cloud-native-managed/README.md

 ### About <a name = "about"></a>

-This is a sample terraform code to automate networking and policies for AKS through [Cloud Network Controller](https://www.cisco.com/c/en/us/solutions/data-center-virtualization/application-centric-infrastructure/cloud-network-controller.html) policy model.
+This is a sample terraform code to automate networking and policies for AKS with [Cloud Network Controller](https://www.cisco.com/c/en/us/solutions/data-center-virtualization/application-centric-infrastructure/cloud-network-controller.html) policy model.

 ### Prerequisites